-- I. Assess donor relations. - □ Is a newsletter produced, and if so, how often? - □ Is an established donor stewardship/recognition program in place? - Does your organization participate in direct mail or other regular communications that would provide opportunities to promote planned giving?
+H. Consider the organization's management ability.
+Assess donor relations. ☐ Are your donor lists accurate and ☐ Is a newsletter produced, and if so, how often? well maintained? ☐ Is an established donor stewardship/recognition ☐ Are gift giving patterns tracked program in place? with consistency?
+Does your organization participate in direct ☐ Is a computer system in place that can track mail or other regular communications that a planned giving program? would provide opportunities to promote planned giving? ☐ Do you have the capability of ad-hoc reporting or listing?